tawaship/Pixim-createjs-core/README.md

 # @tawaship/pixi-createjs-core

-"pixi-createjs-core" is a plugin for playing the content published by Adobe Animate with "[pixi.js](https://github.com/pixijs/pixi.js)".
+"pixi-createjs-core" is a plugin for processing the content published by Adobe Animate with "[pixi.js](https://github.com/pixijs/pixi.js)".

-**This plugin is a core module of another plugin and is not intended to be run alone.**
+**This plugin is a core module, not intended to run alone. **

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)